-Slip on clothing: Include at least two clothing requirements based on your school uniform/dress code.
+Slip on clothing: Include at least two clothing requirements based on the uniform/dress code at your centre.

-✓ Appropriate sun protective clothing is included in the school uniform/dress code and sports uniform.
+- ✓ Appropriate sun protective clothing is included in the centre uniform/dress code.
 Clothing made of a closely woven material including tops with collars or higher necklines and elbow-length sleeves and longer-style skirts, dresses and shorts are recommended.
-Rash tops or t-shirts over bathers are recommended for outdoor swimming activities.
+Rash tops or t-shirts over bathers are recommended for outdoor swimming activities. - No singlet or midriff tops are allowed.

-Slop on sunscreen: Outline in the policy who is responsible for supplying sunscreen for students and staff.
+Slop on sunscreen: Outline in the policy who is responsible for supplying sunscreen for children and staff.

-✓ SPF 50+ broad-spectrum, water-resistant sunscreen is supplied by the school for students and staff use. (or) Families and staff are asked to supply their own SPF 50+ broad-spectrum, water-resistant sunscreen.
+✓ The centre supplies SPF 50+ broad-spectrum, water-resistant sunscreen for children and staff use. (or) Families and staff are asked to supply their own SPF 50+ broad-spectrum, water-resistant sunscreen.